 If your account is reported to a collection agency, you are responsible for paying all collection fees as outlined in your promissory note.

 Yes, there is a minimal interest charge of 1% that is compounded daily on your Short Term Loan.
 Interest does not start accruing until the loan is placed on your student account.

 Generally, Short Term Loan applications are accepted Monday – Friday 8:30- 4:30pm .
 However, there may be some dates throughout the semester when applications will not be accepted.
-These dates are normally posted in Aycock Hall well in advance and in The Scoop.
+These dates are normally posted in advance and in The Scoop.

-Application dates and deadlines are published in the Calendar published by the Registrar's Office each semester.
-Information can also be obtained by calling the Short Term Loan office at (678) 839-4737.
+Application dates are published in the Calendar published by the Registrar's Office each semester and on the Bursar's Office webpage.